Battambang Bucket List: Amazing Places to Visit in Battambang, Cambodia

 The Phnom Sampeau temple is located on the site of some of Battambang’s killing fields and caves.

-These torture sites are scattered all over Cambodia as a monument to the people killed by the Khmer Rouge regime.
+These torture sites are scattered throughout Cambodia as monuments to the people killed by the Khmer Rouge regime.
 This one is smaller than the fields in Phnom Penh but just as sobering.

 Phnom Kdong peak